-1.04 Regular Season Schedules and Requirements
+1.05 Regular Season Schedules and Requirements

-Each conference will begin its season no earlier than January 1 and complete its regular season schedule by the last Sunday in February.
-Teams will bowl five (5) game matches, regardless of wins and losses (i.e. if a team wins the first three games the final games shall still be bowled).
+Each conference will begin its season no earlier than the first Thursday in September and complete its regular season and conference tournament by no later than two Sundays before Thanksgiving.
+Teams will bowl five-game matches, regardless of wins and losses (i.e. if a team wins the first three games the final games shall still be bowled).
 The sponsoring bowling centers in a conference are responsible for determining the best day(s) of the week (and starting times) to hold competitions.
-Bowling centers should seek input from the conference coordinator and the coaches in the conference
+Bowling center managers, conference coordinators, and head coaches shall work together to determine the ideal schedule.
+Bowling centers shall not be obligated to host varsity and junior varsity meets simultaneously.

-1.05 Postponements
+1.06 Postponements

-The host bowling center and the conference coordinator will determine cause to grant postponement.
-It is the job of the conference coordinator to contact the head coach of all teams affected by the postponement, to verify that all coaches are aware of the schedule change, and to (potentially) reschedule the event in a timely manner.
+The host bowling center and the conference coordinator will determine cause to grant competition postponement.
+It is the duty of the conference coordinator to contact the head coach of all teams affected by a postponement, to verify that all coaches are aware of the schedule change, and to reschedule the event in a timely manner.